Andrew VanWyngarden

-Andrew Wells VanWyngarden (born February 1, 1983) is an American musician who is the lead vocalist, guitarist, songwriter, and co-founder of the band MGMT.
-One of his songs, "Kids" received a nomination for the Grammy Award for Best Pop Performance by a Duo or Group with Vocals while the band was nominated in the Best New Artist category.
+Andrew Wells VanWyngarden (born February 1, 1983) is an American singer and musician who is the lead vocalist, guitarist, songwriter, and co-founder of the rock band MGMT.
+One of his songs, "Kids", received a nomination for the Grammy Award for Best Pop Performance by a Duo or Group with Vocals while the band was nominated in the Best New Artist category.

-Biography
+Early life and education

 VanWyngarden was born in Columbia, Missouri on February 1, 1983, and was raised in Memphis, Tennessee.
-His father, Bruce VanWyngarden, was the editor-at-large of the alternative newspaper Memphis Flyer.
-Andrew fondly remembers his childhood years in Memphis, especially fishing and camping with his father.
-"I've always really liked nature and the ocean.
-My friends and I would go out with nets and make little aquariums with the creatures we'd find," he said.
-He was active in YMCA outdoors programs, and the family frequently went canoeing, camping, and fishing.
+His father, Bruce VanWyngarden, was the editor of the alternative newspaper Memphis Flyer.

 One of his first experiences with music was listening to his father play The Who song "Pinball Wizard" on his electric guitar with a Fender Twin Reverb amp.
-In seventh grade, he received a Les Paul guitar and immediately started playing.
+In seventh grade, he received a Les Paul guitar and started playing.
 That same year, he won a contest at Lausanne School, playing "Under the Bridge" by the Red Hot Chili Peppers.
 He was influenced by the music he listened to with his sister, Nirvana and Ween in particular, and often went through his parents' record collection in the attic where he found Neil Young, Bob Dylan, The Rolling Stones, etc. "From then on, all he ever wanted for Christmas was musical instruments; future seasons saw a drum set, a banjo, and a mandolin."